[?] Subscribe To This Site

 The Calusas

-The Calusas were the native Americans inhabiting Cape Coral at the time Ponce de Leon discovered Florida.
+The Calusas were the Native Americans inhabiting Cape Coral at the time Ponce de Leon discovered Florida.

 Their name comes from one of their tribal towns called "Calos", which means "fierce people".
 They lived up to this name and were described as war-like and unfriendly.